pranabekka/pranabekka.github.io/content/drafts/listy-syntax.md

 wanted `;` for breaking inline lists because some formats don't support multiple lines

-"wispy" is bad for search results
+"Listy" is easily searchable[^search], sounds fun, has syntax about lists, and is inspired by s-exps in lisp
-**TODO:** use "listy"
+(which also stands for list processing)

-sounds fun, syntax is about lists, inspired by s-exps in lisp (list processing)
+[^search]: main result is a lists app for things like movies, music, and books, with another lists app with the same name.